Stele of Amennakhte

 Limestone

-painted in several colours.
-The pictorial plane is
+in several colours.
+The pictorial plane is divided into two

 inscription refers to the rams and reveals their divine